gjlondon/definitive_guide_to_django_deployment/README.md

-#Django in Production - The Definitely Definitive Guide
+#Idiomatic Django Deployment - The Definitely Definitive Guide

+Wow, this guide is long.
+Why not skip it?
+[I'm available to freelance](mailto:george.j.london@gmail.com?subject=Help me deploy Django&body=Gee, I'm already writing this email.
+I guess I might as well hire you.).

+Or, if you're kind of excited by how long this guide is, consider [following me on Twitter](http://www.twitter.com/rogueleaderr) or [subscribing to my newsletter](http://eepurl.com/GeOqP).

 # Overview

-**By the end of this guide, you should be have a (simple), actually deployed Django website accessible at a public IP**.
+**By the end of this guide, you should be have a simple but stable actually deployed Django website accessible at a public URL**.
 So anyone in the world will be able to visit "www.yourapp.com" and see a page that says "Hello World!"

 You'll go through the following steps: